porfanid/TuringMachine/README.md

 1. 0 if an undefined transition is found by the turing machine

 The new_tape is the tape with the changes to the original tape

+The state and symbol are normally None.
+They get values that say when the turing machine reached an undefined point

 ## Configuration